When Real Madrid confirmed the signing of Trent Alexander-Arnold, social media erupted with excitement.

 Dated April, 2025: Average Playing Position For Different Teams Vs their Press-Resistance

-According to statistics from Opta and epl.com, Manchester City, Liverpool, and Arsenal were the teams that operated in the most advanced positions on the pitch.
+According to data from Opta and the official Premier League website (epl.com), Manchester City, Liverpool, and Arsenal were the three teams that consistently operated in the most advanced positions on the pitch throughout the season.

 What’s Next for Trent Alexander-Arnold?